TinokaniDilka/Rental-vehicles/README.md

 ## 🤝 Contributing

-This is currently a solo/academic project, but contributions are welcome:
+This is currently a solo & academic project, but contributions are welcome:

 1. Fork the repository
 2. Create a feature branch: `git checkout -b feature/NewFeature`